The Theatre School > About > Faculty & Staff > Theatre Studies > Rachel Shteir

 • 773-325-7533

-Rachel Shteir is the author of three books: Striptease: The Untold History of the Girlie Show (Oxford University Press, 2004), Gypsy: the Art of the Tease (Yale University Press, 2009), and The Steal: A Cultural History of Shoplifting (The Penguin Press, 2011).
+Rachel Shteir is the author of four books: Striptease: The Untold History of the Girlie Show (Oxford University Press, 2004), Gypsy: the Art of the Tease (Yale University Press, 2009), The Steal: A Cultural History of Shoplifting (The Penguin Press, 2011) and Betty Friedan: Magnificent Disrupter (Yale University Press, 2023).

 Rachel has lectured widely on popular culture and theatre and is often quoted in the national media.
-She is the recipient of six Yaddo residencies as well as MacDowell and Ragdale Colony residencies.
+She is the recipient of six Yaddo residencies as well as MacDowell, Ragdale Colony and Virgina Center for the Creative Arts (VCCA) residencies.

-Rachel is Associate Professor at the Theatre School at DePaul University.
-Before going to Chicago in 2000, she taught at Yale, Carnegie Mellon University, NYU's Tisch School of the Arts, the Columbia University School of the Arts and the National Theatre Institute.
+Before arriving in Chicago in 2000, she taught at Yale, Carnegie Mellon University, NYU's Tisch School of the Arts, the Columbia University School of the Arts and the National Theatre Institute.
 Rachel holds a BA from the University of Chicago in Near Eastern Languages and Civilizations, and an MFA and DFA in Dramaturgy and Dramatic Criticism from the Yale School of Drama.